 Falls Prevention Tip 15.
 Talk to your family about your concerns

 Each year, hundreds of thousands of Australians find themselves suffering from significant injuries as a direct result of falling.
 Worse, many of these injuries could have been avoided.

+Please take advantage of the details shared above to protect yourself and your loved ones from falling in the future.
 This is a serious public health concern that does not get the attention it deserves, a challenge that all of us are going to have to face as we age, and something that we need to confront head-on to protect those we love moving forward.